-What the authorities above are stating is that you have flexibility in how you choose to make your website accessible so just because WCAG is widely cited doesn’t mean it is dispositive and therefore, just because you don’t meet all of their guidelines doesn’t mean your website is inaccessible.
+Anyway, what the authorities above are stating is that you have flexibility in how you choose to make your website accessible and just because WCAG is widely cited doesn’t mean it is dispositive.

 The important thing, again, is that everyone has equal and full enjoyment and access to your website.

 - Remediation is typically an upfront, one-time cost (no recurring subscription for life)